 As mentioned earlier, Job was ‘blameless and upright’ and there was ‘none like him in the whole earth.’
 We can safely say that in his time, he was the most righteous man in the world.
 We see that Job had such a deep trust and love for God that when he found out he had lost all his wealth and children, he stood strong and said, ‘the Lord gave and has taken away, blessed be his name’.
 Not many of us can say this after the death of all our children but Job did, and it showed how much he trusted God.

-In the end Job got back his good health, he had more children; seven sons and three daughters (just as it was before), and became twice as wealthy as he had been prior to his affliction.
+In the end Job got back his good health, he had more children; seven sons and three daughters (just as it was before), and became twice as wealthy as he had been prior to his suffering.
 More importantly though, he learned to trust God regardless.

 God’s ways are sometimes beyond our understanding but the motive is always the same, he wants to bless us with good.
 This is true even if we may have to endure pain in the process.